Support Us Button Widget

 Table of Contents

-While stuck in traffic on Northbound 101 through South San Jose, it’s hard to miss Tully Road’s most infamous landmark: the three massive, multi-story windows topped with sloping, pointy skylights — and the 30-ft-tall statue of Chuck E. Cheese.
+While stuck in traffic on northbound 101 through South San Jose, it’s hard to miss Tully Road’s most infamous landmark: the three massive, multi-story windows topped with sloping, pointy skylights — and the 30-ft statue of Chuck E. Cheese.

-It might be hard to imagine the building as anything other than the home of quirky animatronics + hard to digest pizza, but originally, it housed the Magic Village Toy Store.
+It might be hard to imagine the building as anything other than the home of quirky animatronics and pizza, but originally, it housed the Magic Village Toy Store.
 Let’s dive into the decades before it housed the iconic Chuck E. Cheese.

 The man behind the toy store